ultrasaurus/test-first-teaching/learn_ruby/hello/index.md

 ## Make it return something

-Inside the "greeting" function, put a single line containing a string that is *not* "hello".
+Inside the "hello" function, put a single line containing a string that is *not* "Hello!".
 (Here we are simulating you making an honest mistake, so we can see what the error message looks like.)

-    def greeting
+    def hello
       "whuh?"
     end